 Joining the Program

 Students must be 16 years or older to participate.
 If interested in laboratory research, please read through our laboratory descriptions and determine which lab best fits your interest.
-To relay this information to us, please prepare the following information in a biographical format:

 Please note: Not all applicants will be accepted into the program.